jay3126/toy_robot_simulator/README.md

 		NOTE: If the following command does not work or throws error, run the command: chmod +x bin/toy_robot_simulator.rb

+		Also, if you want to cancel the execution of the simulator program, then type quit and the program will exit.

 ### Example a